Manny González (soccer)

-Manny González (born June 3, 1990) is a Colombian-American soccer player who plays for the Maryland Bobcats FC in the National Independent Soccer Association.
+Manny González (born June 3, 1990) is a Colombian-American soccer player who plays for Tulsa Athletic.

 Career

 González spent the 2012 season with the Strikers as a practice player.
 He signed with the club ahead of the 2013 season on January 31, 2013.

-González made his professional debut on May 11, 2013 against Minnesota United FC.
+González made his professional debut on May 11, 2013, against Minnesota United FC.
 He started and played the whole match and provided the assist on the game-winning goal in the 2–1 victory.

 In January 2020, González joined Oakland Roots SC of the National Independent Soccer Association.
 Two years later, he joined Maryland Bobcats FC.

+In 2025 González joined Tulsa Athletic ahead of the club's participation in the 2025 U.S. Open Cup.